 WANTED: Experienced Beekeepers

-with *quality honeybees for participation in the
+with *quality honeybees for participation in the project

 There are different strains of honeybees and as we all know, they come from all over the world.
 Distinct races react differently to diverse environments.
 Some are good for colder climates, others for warmer.
 While others still are “genetically engineered” in the hopes of developing super-resistant stock to combat the various threats posed to honeybees, their skillful caretakers and our local and global agricultural industries.